ContaAzul/docker-jdk6/README.md

 # [docker-jdk6](https://registry.hub.docker.com/u/caarlos0/jdk6/)

 Docker image with Oracle JDK6, Maven 3.2.5 and Git.
+You can use it to run that old project...

 ## Usage